Sir David Amess stabbing: What we know so far

 – Essex Police said the response of the emergency services was immediate and officers arrived at the scene within minutes.

-– A 25-year-old man was arrested immediately at the scene on suspicion of murder and remains in custody.
+– A 25-year-old man was arrested immediately at the scene on suspicion of murder.

+– Police on Saturday were granted a warrant of further detention, which allows detectives to hold the man until October 22.
+He is in custody at a London police station.

+– The PA news agency understands the name the police have for the suspect is Ali Harbi Ali.

 – Official sources have told the PA news agency that the man is believed to be a British national with Somali heritage.